 "But," Anakin protested, "aren't we supposed to listen to the Force, and know what it right to do from that?
 And if we're still doing what we know is best for people, how can that be wrong?"

 This was unfortunate enough, but things got worse.
-He went back to Malastare to try again, which seemed logical enough to do at the time, since no one understood their issues like he did, though in retrospect, perhaps we should’ve considered the consequences of them being as angry at him as they were.
-They kidnapped him.”
+He went back to Malastare to try again.
+That seemed logical enough at the time, since no one understood their issues like he did, though in retrospect, perhaps we should've considered the consequences of them being as angry at him as they were.
+They kidnapped him."

 "How?" asked Anakin.
 "Surely he could've stopped them.
 How many Dugs would it have taken?"

-“Actually,” she said, “from what I always understood, he didn’t put up much of a fight to stop them.
-He was hoping to still salvage negotiations, and feared if he harmed any of them it might be unsalvageable.
+"From what I've always understood," she said, "he didnt put up much of a fight to stop them.
+He was hoping to still salvage negotiations, and feared if he harmed any of them, it might be unsalvageable.
 Which he should be honored for, by the way.
-I’m sure Master Jinn will be very quick to tell you a good Jedi will always put even his or her safety aside if there is the hope of accomplishing enough good by it.”
-Anakin wasn’t sure about that one, but he didn’t argue.
+I'm sure Master Jinn will be very quick to tell you a good Jedi will always put even his or her safety aside if there is the hope of accomplishing enough good by it."
+Anakin wasn't sure about that one, but he didn't argue.

 I didn't realize it had caused a problem, either, for six whole years.
 Until then, whatever attachment Shmi felt to Master Sigmet had never affected her behavior in any way.
 I suppose he wanted to see to it that it did not, and did so.
 But then when she was fifteen we were sent to Malastare.
 At that time, it was the Gran who were having a dispute among themselves.
 But we still met plenty of Dugs, most of whom were servants of the people we were meeting with.